briannebyer/FavouritePlaces/FavouritePlaces/Documentation/ReadMe.md

 Added comments to all func/methods/extensions used throughout app so far.

 Created test (and commented) in FavouritePlacesTests, which checks that each view (Content/Detail/Search) is not nil.
 Thus, ensuring each view are properly initialised and each view is not empty.
 If they are empty, throws an error.
 Test suceeded.

+## Second Milestone
+### 10/05/23
+Need to load default places, as currently the places only save on my device, but will not appear for others.
+Added the loadDefaultPlace function with 3 places that are automatically displayed for user.